 Full Lumbar Vertebrae (Anterior View) Description

-The lumbar vertebrae lack the transverse foramina in the transverse processes, and also lack facets to either side of the centrum.
+Unlike the cervical vertebrae in the neck, the lumbar vertebrae lack the transverse foramina in the transverse processes, and also lack facets to either side of the body.
 The fifth lumbar vertebra is distinct from the L1-4 vertebrae in being much larger on its front side than in the back.
 Its spinous process, on the other hand, is smaller than in the other lumbar vertebrae with a wide, four-sided shape that comes to a rough edge and a thick notch.

 Prepared by Tim Taylor, Anatomy and Physiology Instructor